mckunkel/clas12docs/OfflineSoftware/source/io/readingRawEvioFiles.rst

-Analysing MODE 7 data
+Analyzing MODE 7 data
 =====================

-In mode 7 the ADC pulses are fit with FPGA and four numbers are recorded, pulse integral pulse pedistal, pulse time and maximum height.
+In mode 7 the ADC pulses are fit with FPGA and four numbers are recorded, pulse integral pulse pedestal, pulse time and maximum height.
 The decoder automatically writes pedestal subtracted ADC value into DetectorCounter class.
 Here is a sample code, showing how to analyze data from mode 7.